 I-10 reopens near Mississippi-Louisiana state line following 11-hour fire-related closure

-NEW ORLEANS (WVUE) - A fire-related closure of Interstate 10 near the Mississippi-Louisiana state line ended early Saturday (Aug.
-12).
+NEW ORLEANS (WVUE) - A fire-related closure of Interstate 10 near the Mississippi-Louisiana state line has finally ended Saturday (Aug.
+12) evening.

 I-10 between MS 607 / NASA / Waveland EX 2 and MS 43 / MS 603 / Bay St Louis EX 13 is temporarily CLOSED due to a grass fire.
 Law enforcement is diverting traffic eastbound onto hwy 607 & westbound onto hwy 603.— MDOT (@MississippiDOT) August 11, 2023